uwmyuan/f1tenth_coursekit/index.rst

 Here, you will learn how to utilize your F1TENTH vehicle to its fullest potential!

-.. attention:: This is the documentation for the development (master) branch.
-Looking for the documentation of the current stable branch? `Have a look here <https://f1tenth-coursekit.readthedocs.io/en/stable/>`_.
+.. tip:: This is the documentation for the stable branch.
+Looking for the documentation of the current development branch? `Have a look here <https://f1tenth-coursekit.readthedocs.io/en/latest/>`_.